Chihshang fault: 1951 East Rift Valley earthquakes

 In 1950, there was a series of strong earthquake occurred along the East Rift Valley.
 The first three was the largest scale, magnitude greater than 7, and they took place at the northern tip of the valley which is where the city Hualien was located.
 The 1951 'East Rift Valley earthquakes' was recorded.
 This is a historical earthquake in Hualien that made people pay greater attention to the tectonic activities here.
 For the later 20 years, there is no large scale earthquake but the fault development was still continued with some minor quake.

 2003 Chengkung earthquake

-The 2003 Chengkung earthquake occurred on the 10th of December.
+The 2003 Chengkung earthquake occurred on 10 December.
 During the earthquake, deformation also took place on the fault.
 The aftershocks created a fault-vend which is 18 km deep.
 It had a moment magnitude of 6.8.
 It triggered landslides, rock falls and damaged infrastructures in the area.
 At least one person was injured and it triggered a fire in Kao-hsiung.